kdw2060/bose-soundtouch-alt-interface/README.md

 **Make it work on any webserver**

 At the moment the app only works when running it locally on your pc.
-I want to install it on a local webserver though so I can access it form my phone.
-My personal options for running the node server arre either on my NAS or a Raspberry Pi running Hass.io --> I could really use some help with this part.
+I want to install it on a permanently running webserver though so I can access it form my phone.
+My personal options for running the node server are either my NAS or a Raspberry Pi running Hass.io --> I could really use some help with this part.
 The `config.json` is an early attempt at turning it into a Hass.io addon, but I'm still figuring that stuff out.

 **Polish**
 - add error handling where missing